 Photo courtesy Beth Roth

-First In Math® Program Receives 5-Star Rating
+First In Math® Program Receives 5-Star Rating from

-In Current Issue of MultiMedia & Internet @ Schools
+MultiMedia & Internet @ Schools

 MEDFORD, NJ—The First In Math® program received an overall Rating of "5 Stars" in the March/April Issue of the MultiMedia & Internet @ Schools E-newsletter.
 Written by Sally Finley, a Florida-based Gifted/Technology teacher, the comprehensive review details and rates features of the program.